swgoodman/swgoodman.github.io/_posts/2018-05-24-my_first_cli_build.markdown

 Enter the number of an album to see more info or 'exit':
 ```
-The user then inputs which review they would like to investigate and receives the following information:
+The user then inputs which review they would like to investigate and receives the review's score, author, and body:

 ```
 --------------------------------------------